armanriazi/typescript-all-in-one/workspace/types/migrating.md

 Note: This popularity has also meant that the TypeScript team itself has included a tool for searching for types on their [website](https://www.typescriptlang.org/dt/search?search=) named Type Search.
 Here, we can search for type declaration files and, as can be seen in the help text, declaration files that are either bundled or in the Definitely Typed repository.

-> `Sample of writing declaration file` projects of typescript-all-in-one-> Ref.to ErrorHelper, ReadME

 - [x] Declaration files, including:
     -   Global variables
     -   JavaScript code embedded in HTML